JonnieSparkles/playdead/README.md

 # ar://playdead

-A permanent music player and catalog built for Arweave, focused on preserving audience recordings and public domain music forever.
+A permanent media player and catalog built for Arweave, focused on preserving audience recordings, videos, and public domain content forever.

 ## Features

 - 🎵 Music streaming from the permaweb
+- 📹 Video playback support
 - 🎨 Retro-cyberpunk themed interface
 - 🌈 Interactive laser light show with multiple visualization modes
 - 📱 Responsive design that works on desktop and mobile